0xhexdec/S3DtoFusion/README.md

 + Starting the AddIn takes some time and Fusion is unresponsive during this time.
 I am not 100% sure why but a big reason is that I have to download a python package in the background.
 Will fix this someday.
 + every form of "Non continuous" in the stringer or outline makes fusion to freak out, best to use the **Tangent-Type: Continuous** only (the type where both handles are fixed to each other) I try to work around this limitation in the future.
 + Lofting... ever used Fusion's lofting before?
-+ 3D export crashes Fusion, not my fault though...
++ 3D Body creation crashes Fusion, not my fault though...

 ## Q&A

-### I found a Bug
+### I found a Bug, what now?

 Yay, another one.
 Please report the bug by creating an [issue](https://github.com/0xhexdec/S3DtoFusion/issues).

 ### I can't see the 3D Options

-**Important Note**: *The 3D export feature currently has a bug, it uses on some Fusion functionality that is not directly accessible via the API.
-I used some workaround there that are officially deprecated by Autodesk.
+**Important Note**: *The 3D body creation feature currently has a bug, it uses on some Fusion functionality that is not directly accessible via the API.
+I used some workarounds there that are officially deprecated by Autodesk.
 In some circumstances, the code works fine, but currently results in a crash of Fusion360.
 I will try to find another workaround.*

 If you downloaded the latest release and you can't see the 3D Options, you did not activate the `Experimental Features`, simply activate them by doing: `UTILITIES` -> `S3DX IMPORT dropdown` -> `Activate Experimental`